-These Fluffy Applesauce Pancakes are a favorite weekend breakfast recipe because they are easy to mix up, they taste sweet and comforting, and the leftovers store nicely in the fridge or freezer.
-They are a healthy and easy toddler breakfast that the entire family will enjoy.
-Oh: They are really yummy topped with maple syrup!
+These Fluffy Applesauce Pancakes are easy to mix up, taste sweet and comforting, and the leftovers store nicely in the fridge or freezer.
+Oh: They are really yummy topped with maple syrup—or served plain!

 Healthy Applesauce Pancakes

 Every weekend, we have pancakes or waffles.
-We have a little more time to linger over making breakfast and it’s a lot easier to enjoy this sort of breakfast at home with all of us in our pjs, than trekking out to a restaurant.
-And making them at home lets me use whole grains and lots of produce to ensure that the kids get a healthy start to the day.
+We have a little more time to cook and it’s a lot easier to enjoy this sort of breakfast at home with all of us in our pjs, than trekking out to a restaurant.
+And making pancakes at home lets me use whole grains and lots of produce to ensure that the kids get a healthy start to the day.
 This healthy pancake recipe is the sort of yummy family food that I make again and again.

 Easy Applesauce Pancakes Recipe

-One of the secret reasons that I love making pancakes is that it’s so easy to tuck a serving of fruits or vegetables inside without anyone really noticing.
+One of the secret reasons that I love making these pancakes is that it’s so easy to tuck a serving of fruits or vegetables inside without anyone really noticing.
 So perfect for picky eaters!
 The applesauce here adds moisture, flavor, and a really nice undertone of natural sweetness.
 The batter simply needs to be stirred together and it spreads nicely on the skillet.
-You definitely can be a beginner cook and have success with this pancake recipe!
+You definitely can be a beginner cook and have success with this pancake recipe.

 The applesauce helps the batter cook up into fluffy and tender pancakes, so they are perfect for babies who are newer eaters or those starting out with baby led weaning.
 Cut the applesauce pancakes into very small pieces and offer water between bites to ensure that baby can move them around in her mouth well.
 And if they do seem dry, smear a little extra applesauce on top before slicing.

 You can make these pancakes vegan by omitting the eggs and adding 2 tablespoons chia seeds or flaxseeds.
 Just let the batter sit for about 5 minutes before you start cooking and add a touch more milk if needed to create a normal pancake batter consistency.
-They will hold together best if you use whole-wheat flour, but as long as you flip them gently, you can make them with buckwheat flour too.Print
+Flip them gently after they set and start to firm on top.

 We like these pancakes topped with a little maple syrup, peanut butter, or additional applesauce.
 Leftovers make really yummy sandwiches with nut butter or cream cheese in between!